 The Office of Global Services is committed to being an active resource to the university’s community of international students, scholars, and their families.
 We provide professional expertise and support from the time of admission to beyond graduation.

-Angela MacDougall (International Student Advisor) and Laura Iwane (Associate Director) are located at the Seattle campus to support and advise students about F-1 student status, I-20 requests, and other related questions or concerns.
+Angela MacDougall (International Student Advisor) is located at the Seattle campus to support and advise students about F-1 student status, I-20 requests, and other related questions or concerns.
 In addition to the resources provided at https://international.northeastern.edu/ogs/, you can email Seattle’s OGS team at [email protected].

 Disability Resource Center